Ben Franklin Transit: ZEPS EBus

+In recent years, Ben Franklin Transit introduced its Holiday Bus Program to engage with the community during the holiday season.
+These specially decorated buses, adorned with festive lights and holiday-themed designs, provide free rides to passengers as part of the program.
+The initiative has become a symbol of community connection and holiday spirit, receiving positive feedback from riders and residents alike.

+One such example is a brightly decorated Gillig Low Floor bus with holiday artwork and lights:

+This program demonstrates BFT's ongoing efforts to enhance the transit experience while fostering a sense of community engagement.

 Routes

-There are 22 routes which serve a specific local area as well as routes which provide a connection between the cities.
+There are 18 routes which serve a specific local area as well as routes which provide a connection between the cities.

 The KML file gives a rough approximation of the service area.
 The PTBA boundary is contiguous with the populated areas, as well as many voting precincts that fill in the gaps.

 Fares

 Fares are either by exact cash or pre-purchased ticket or pass.
-Upon payment of fare, a transfer valid for 90 minutes after arrival at the next transit center can be requested.
+Upon payment of fare, a transfer valid for 3 hours after arrival at the next transit center can be requested.
 A day pass is also available from the driver.